Articles In Press / Online First Back to the articles list | Back to browse issues page

 Methods.
 Twenty-four inactive college students (aged 20.8±1.2 years; PA levels=448±80 MET-min/week) were randomized to 12 weeks of HIIE (n=12; 6-10×1-min work-intervals at 90% of MAS) or MIIE (n=12; 6-10×1-min work-intervals at 60% of MAS), both for three days in a week (36 sessions).
 All the parameters were measured before and after 12 weeks of exercise intervention.

 Results.
-HIIE generated greater improvement in anxiety and depression scores following a 12-week intervention compared to MIIE (all P<0.001, all ES>1.25).
+HIIE generated more significant improvement in anxiety and depression scores following a 12-week intervention compared to MIIE (all P<0.001, all ES>1.25).
 Also, the HIIE group elicited an improvement from baseline in overall HRQOL variables (all P<0.03, ES>0.50) compared to only two HRQOL variables in the MIIE group (all P<0.04, ES>0.30).
 A significant improvement in intrinsic and identified scores was observed after the HIIE intervention (all P<0.02, ES>0.57).
-In contrast, the MIIE group elicited greater scores in external and amotivation scores following exercise intervention (all P<0.02, ES>0.71).
+In contrast, the MIIE group elicited more excellent external and amotivation scores following exercise intervention (all P<0.02, ES>0.71).

 Conclusion.
-HIIE intervention seems to be more advantageous in promoting optimal wellness and self-determined motivation among physically inactive college students as established in the present study's findings.
+The present study's findings establish that the HIIE intervention seems more advantageous in promoting optimal wellness and self-determined motivation among physically inactive college students.

 APPLICABLE REMARKS

-• HIIE elicited greater enhancement in mental health after 12-week interventions compared to MIIE.
+• HIIE elicited more excellent enhancement in mental health after 12-week interventions compared to MIIE.

-• HIIE produced overall improvement in health-related quality of life after 12-week interventions compared to MIIE.
+• HIIE improved overall health-related quality of life after 12-week interventions compared to MIIE.

-• HIIE generated greater improvement in self-determined motivation after 12-week interventions compared to MIIE.
+• HIIE generated more remarkable improvement in self-determined motivation after 12-week interventions than MIIE.

 Type of Study: Original Article | Subject: Sport Psychology and its Related Branches